dreger/kqdreger.com/about.md

 ## Setup

 This site is hosted on [GitHub](http://github.com) using [Jekyll](https://github.com/mojombo/jekyll/) for static page generation.
 The domain was originally purchased through GoDaddy, but later moved to the much more ethical registrar, [Hover](http://hover.com).
-The lovely Calluna typeface is served by [Typekit](http://typekit.com).
+The lovely typefaces are served by [Typekit](http://typekit.com).

-Drafts and edits are done in [iA Writer for Mac](http://www.iawriter.com/) with some background music from iTunes.
-Kyle owns a lovely 13′ Macbook Pro and Verizon iPhone 4.
+Writing done in [iA Writer](http://www.iawriter.com/) with some background music from iTunes.
+Kyle owns a 13' Macbook Pro and Verizon iPhone 4.

 If you had to describe Kyle in one sentence, it might look like this: a passionate individual who's life goal is to help people.
 He hopes what is written here helps you, in at least so far as giving you something interesting to read.